-Dementia and Estate Planning in Spain: discover what only the top, expert probate lawyer in Spain know about dementia and estate planning in spain
+Dementia and Estate Planning in Spain: discover what only the top, expert lawyer in Spain know about dementia and estate planning in spain

 The Spanish Civil Code

 It is not uncommon nowadays for our firm to receive enquiries from clients worried about the impact of debilitating diseases of dementia such as Alzheimer’s on their relatives, in particular with regard to the management of their assets in Spain.